syncfusion-content/ej2-angular-docs/ej2-angular/grid/data-binding/remote-data.md

 **Integrating CRUD Operations**

-To implement CRUD operations using Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid, follow these steps:
+To implement CRUD operations using Angular Data Grid, follow these steps:

 1. **Configure grid settings:** Set up the grid to allow editing, adding, and deleting operations, and specify the `toolbar` options that will provide access to these features.